lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

          notebook:
            cpu: 2.0
            memory: 4.0
+         tap:
+           sso:
+             concurrent: 10

-This sets a quota of 100 requests per minute for the ``datalinker`` service, no quotas for any other API service, and a default limit of 2.0 CPU equivalents and 4.0 GiB of memory for notebooks.
+This sets a quota of 100 requests per minute for the ``datalinker`` service, no quotas for any other API service, a default limit of 2.0 CPU equivalents and 4.0 GiB of memory for notebooks, and allows 10 concurrent TAP queries per user to the ``sso`` TAP service.

 The default quota for all API services not listed is unlimited.
 To set a default quota of 0, explicitly list the API service with a quota of 0.